PhantomDraft/phantomdraft.github.io/content/en/library/the-last-man-1826.md

 ---
 title: "The Last Man (1826)"
-description: "The Last Man: An Underrated Dystopian Vision by Mary Shelley"
+description: "An Underrated Dystopian Vision by Mary Shelley"
 # format for string: "xxxx-xx-xx"
 date: 1826-02-01
 lastmod: "2024-12-24"
 # set false when you want the post publish
-draft: true
+draft: false
 # one category: ["category-1"]
 # more categories: ["category-1", "category-2", ...]
 categories: ["My reviews"]